roccaab/qqplot/README.md

 # Q-Q Plot
-A Q-Q Plot evaluates the quantile similarity between a dataset and a theoretical distribution (Uniform or Normal in this version).
+A Q-Q Plot assesses the quantile similarity between a dataset and a theoretical distribution (Uniform or Normal in this version).
+It provides a visual and more intuitive approach to compare the data distribution of a sample with either a theoretical distribution or that of a second sample.

 It illustrates observed quantiles plotted against expected quantiles from the distribution.
 This implementation serves as a **QGIS plugin** designed for geospatial data analysis, incorporating a k-means clustering function.

+Such representations allow for:

+1. Verifying whether the experimental data follows the trend of a theoretical distribution or a second sample.

+2. Providing information on deviations from this trend, such as the presence of outliers or wider tails.

+3. In the case of comparing the sample with a theoretical distribution, enabling the estimation of parameters that the theoretical distribution should possess to better describe the trend of the sample, such as standard deviation and mean.

-In the Synthetic Data Folder directory, you can find synthetic data to test the plugin.
+In the Synthetic Data Folder directory, you can find synthetic data to test the plugin; in synthetic datasets, you can find values with a normal, uniform, and bimodal Gaussian distribution.

 ## Clustering function